 Pay off your highest interest rate cards first.
 IF you have more than one card, make payments to all on time, but put extra towards the highest interest rate card first.
 This will save you money in interest charges in the long run.

 Consider transferring high rate card balances to lower rate cards.
 But be careful.
 If that transfer incurs a fee or the rate offered is an introductory offer (teaser rate) it may not be saving you money.

 Credit cards are a part of life today, but you need to be careful with how you use them and know the facts about the cards you have.
-Have a question?
-Give us a call.
-We’re happy to help you understand the rate and terms of your cards or assist you with applying for one of our student-friendly Visa credit cards.

 We may change APRs, fees and other Account terms in the future based on your experience with Elan Financial Services and its affiliates as provided under the Cardmember Agreement and applicable law.